 If you need an alarm code, please request it via email from Christine Dibble, firstname.lastname@example.org.
 The request must be approved by the director of public safety and then will be sent to the alarm technician for entry.
 Requests sent directly to the alarm technician will not be honored.

-How Do I Report a Problem?
+How Do I Report a Problem with a door not working?